SonarSoftwareInc/freeradius_genie-v2/README.md

 ## Completing preliminary installation

 Now that all the necessary software to run your FreeRADIUS server is installed, you will need to configure your SQL database.
-To do this, run `/usr/bin/mysql_secure_installation` and answer the questions using the following:
+To do this, run `sudo /usr/bin/mysql_secure_installation` and answer the questions using the following:

 1. **Enter current password for root (enter for none):** - Press enter
 2. **Set root password?
 [Y/n]** - Press 'y'